David-Motari/alx-low_level_programming/0x01-variables_if_else_while/README.md

-File 6 prints all single digit numbers of base 10 starting from 0 file 7 Print reverse alphabet file 8 prints all the numbers of base 16 in lowercase
+File 6 prints all single digit numbers of base 10 starting from 0 file 7 Print reverse alphabet file 8 prints all the numbers of base 16 in lowercase file 9 all possible combinations of single-digit numbers